centrifuge/documentation/docs/getting-started/install-cent-node.md

   -a 8082 -p 38204
   ```

-  This command automatically creates an Identity and keys needed and generates the `config.yaml` file required to run the node.
+  This command automatically creates an Identity and the key pairs.
+It then generates the config.yaml file required to run the node.

   Replace the `_KEY-FILE_` with the key file you obtained when creating the Ethereum account and `_PATH-TO-CONFIG-FILE_` with the location where you want the `config.yaml`  file to be stored.

 4. Run the Centrifuge Node using the `config.yaml` file you created: